Life Lines

 Asthma Management

-Now we have looked at some of the causes and recognition features of Asthma, We now need to look at how to manage Asthma.
-The most important issue is a good care plan for a child we will look at care plans and management in the next page
+Now that we have looked at some of the causes and recognition features of Asthma, we need to look at how to manage Asthma.
+The most important issue is a good care plan for a child.
+We will look at care plans and management on the next page.

 Go Back a Page